About me

 Other areas of counselling I deal with

 Dyadic Developmental Psychotherapy (DDP) is a type of psychotherapy that helps parents/carers understand and respond in a more helpful empathetic way to their child's challenging behaviours.
-It is especially helpful to adoptive parents who's adopted children may have suffered trauma and have relational trauma.
-It is also helpful for carers with Special Guardianship and any parent who wants to understand their child's behaviour and respond more appropriately.
+It is especially helpful to parents or carers who's children may have suffered trauma and have relational trauma.
+It is also helpful for any parents who want to understand their child's behaviour and respond more appropriately.

 Therapies offered